 Fessenden is a tiny city located in the state of North Dakota.
 With a population of 458 people and just one neighborhood, Fessenden is the 103rd largest community in North Dakota.

-Unlike some cities, Fessenden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fessenden are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fessenden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fessenden is a city of professionals, managers, and service providers.
 There are especially a lot of people living in Fessenden who work in farm management occupations (12.12%), management occupations (11.82%), and office and administrative support (11.21%).

 You will also find that a lot of people in Fessenden work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.